docker/docs/docker-cloud/migration/cloud-to-kube-gke.md

 ## Test the app on GKE

-You should thoroughly test your application on your GKE cluster before starting the migration.
-This includes deploying the application from the new Kubernetes manifest file, performing scaling operations, updates and rollbacks.
-You should also manage the manifest file in a version control system.
+Before migrating, you should thoroughly test each new Kubernetes manifest on an GKE cluster.
+Healthy testing includes deploying the application with the new manifest file, performing scaling operations, increasing load, running failure scenarios, and doing updates and rollbacks.
+These tests are specific to each of your applications.
+You should also manage your manifest files in a version control system.

+If you had a CI/CD pipeline with automated tests and deployments for your Docker Cloud stacks, you should build, test, and implement one for each application on AKS.

-The following steps show you how to deploy your app from the Kubernetes manifest file and test it.
-They are based on the sample application used throughout this guide, but the general commands work for your cluster.
+The following steps explain how to deploy your app from the Kubernetes manifest file and verify that it is running.
+They are based on the sample application used throughout this guide, but the general commands should work for your cluster.

-Perform the following from an Google cloud shell or local terminal with `gcloud` and `kubectl` installed, with `kubectl` configured to talk to your GKE cluster.
+> Perform the following from an Google cloud shell or local terminal with `gcloud` and `kubectl` installed, with `kubectl` configured to talk to your GKE cluster.

 1. Verify that you shell/terminal is configured to talk to your GKE cluster.
 If the output matches your cluster, you're ready to proceed with the next steps.